marcschier/nfs/README.md

 The whole stack is **NativeAOT-compatible** — there is no runtime-reflection-based serialization.
 XDR codecs are produced by a Roslyn source generator.

-> The library is implemented from scratch.
-The previous (legacy) NekoDrive code has been removed; its protocol `.x` definitions are preserved under [`docs/reference/xdr`](docs/reference/xdr) as compliance references.

 ## 📦 Installation

 The whole stack ships as a single package on nuget.org: